chook81/microsoft-graph-docs/api-reference/beta/resources/synchronization_howto_custom_attributes.md

-# HOW-TO: Configure synchronization with custom attributes
+# HOW-TO: Configure synchronization with custom target attributes

 ## Scenario

 We have a Salesforce subscription, where we customized Salesforce's User object by adding a new field, "officeCode".
-We are setting up provisioning from Azure AD to Salesforce, and for each user we want to populate "officeCode" in Salesforce with the value from the "extensionAttribute10" on Azure AD side.
+We are setting up synchronization from Azure AD to Salesforce, and for each user we want to populate "officeCode" in Salesforce with the value from the "extensionAttribute10" on Azure AD side.

-We assume that we already added an application which supports provisioning to our tenant through the Azure Portal.
+We assume that we already added an application which supports syncrhonization to our tenant through the Azure Portal.
 We know our application display name (the one shown in [Azure Portal](https://portal.azure.com)), and we have an authorization token for Microsoft Graph.
-For information on how to obtain authorization token, see [Synchronization API Quick Start](#synchronization_api_quickstart.md)
+For information on how to obtain authorization token, see [Synchronization API quick start](synchronization_api_quickstart.md)

 ## Find service principal by display name